LESSON LIFESAVER Activity

 • What familiar things did Jesus talk about in the parable of the wheat and tares?

 • Who do you think the sower is in this parable?
 What does the wheat represent?
 Who comes in at night and sows the tares?
 What are the tares?
 What does the harvest represent?
-Perhaps read Matthew 13:37–43 with the children and ask these questions again.
+Perhaps read Matthew 13:37–43 with the youth and ask these questions again.
 Would you rather be the wheat or the tares?
 Why?

 •What is the hidden spiritual message in this parable?